hezjia/date-gutter-ibmi/README.md

 # Date Gutter for IBMi

-A Visual Studio Code extension that displays dates in the editor gutter, specifically designed for IBMi source files.
-It makes it easy to track and manage dated entries in your IBMi development files.
+A Visual Studio Code extension that displays dates in the editor gutter, specifically designed for IBMi source files containing the source sequence and date information.
+This extension formats the download source dates in gutter information, while preserving the original text formatting.
+This extension also provides quick access to common operations through the Code Actions menu (light bulb) and the gutter menu.
-IBMi source files use date to keep track changes, RTC download source contains the date information.
-This extension formats the download source dates in a way that is same as STRSEU in IBMi system.

 ## Features